minimill/cerberus/README.md

         CEBERUS='./ceberus'              # Location of the ceberus script
         ```

     2. Put a copy of `post-receive` in `path/to/your_repo.git/hooks/`.
-Make sure it's executable.
+Make sure it's executable

         ```bash
         cp post-receive path/to/your_repo.git/hooks